Here are some of the recent programs that we enjoyed.

 We thank Dr. Madhvani for his engaging and informative presentation—and for his dedication to our community’s health and safety. (contributed by Barbara A.)

-Members were shown the early designs for a downtown Los Altos Park.
+Los Altos.
+Members were shown the early designs for the park.
 The two chosen sites sit on about an acre each, giving room for satisfying more than one audience.
 Attendees offered much constructive feedback on ways to meet community needs, such as activities including currently uninvolved adults.
 Some key priorities, such as flexibility in design, shade structures, play elements, and opportunities for community use were matched with examples of established California parks.
 One example was from Pasadena, their Playhouse Village Park.
 A more local one is seen in volleyball set-ups in a Sunnyvale park.

 Our 78th Los Altos Kiwanis Pet Parade took place on Saturday, May 17, 2025 at 10am

-The parade typically starts at Main ST & First ST, goes down Main ST to the intersection of Main St and State St, backup State St to First St.
+The parade typically starts at Main & First Streets, goes down Main Street to the intersection of Main Street and State Street, then backup State Street to First Street.

 Scholarships will be awarded at the annual Los Altos Kiwanis Scholarship Luncheon, June 10, 2025, with school officials, parents, families, and friends invited to attend.- 3/3/2025